Package 'ggbeeswarm'

 corral.width

-numeric.
-Width of the corral, default is 0.9.
+Width of the corral, if not "none".
+Default is 0.9.

 groupOnX